 Ruminants can synthesise most of their own vitamins, one exception being vitamin B12.
 It needs cobalt to help its synthesis in the rumen.
-Cobalt may be added in a drench.
+Cobalt may be added to a drench.

 Minerals & Trace Elements

-There are a range of minerals needed for various functions of the body.
-They are used in the skeleton (bones and teeth), muscles, glands, body fluids and for correct functioning of the cells.
+There is a range of minerals needed for various functions of the body.
+They are used in the skeleton (bones and teeth), muscles, glands, body fluids, and for the correct functioning of the cells.

 If you get a feed analysis done, you will see a component called "ash".
 This is what is left after the feed has been burned to measure the heat or energy released.
 In the ash are all the mineral components.

-Some of these minerals are only needed in very small or "trace" amounts - hence then name trace elements.
-Excess intake of some of these elements can cause poisoning, or too much of one can affect absorption of another.
+Some of these minerals are only needed in very small or "trace" amounts - hence the name trace elements.
+Excess intake of some of these elements can cause poisoning, or too much of one can affect the absorption of another.
 Too much zinc can for example cause a copper deficiency.